 - Separation from school for the remainder of the school year — The student may reapply to Concord Academy for another year;

 - Expulsion from school — The student may not reapply to Concord Academy for another year.

-A student who withdraws prior to discipline, is separated from the school, or is expelled must contact the assistant head/academic dean, the dean of faculty, or the acting director of student life prior to any campus visits and will not have the privilege of partaking in any school events either on- or off-campus.
+A student who withdraws prior to discipline, is separated from the school, or is expelled must contact the assistant head/academic dean, the dean of faculty, or the dean of students prior to any campus visits and will not have the privilege of partaking in any school events either on- or off-campus.

 Additional responses to violations of school rules may also include required counseling, tutoring, or evaluation of behaviors.

 Concord Academy’s disciplinary procedures and policies are subject to review and recommendation by the Discipline Committee and the All-School Council.